 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG5250B compare to dual fuel generators of similar power (between 3500 and 4500 W).

 • Since the PG5250B boasts with a run time of around 12 hours at 50% load, it can be safely judged as a device of a higher run time than most dual fuel generators of a comparable output.
-If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Westinghouse iGen4500DF, reaching around 15 hours.
+If extended autonomy is what matters most to you, the Westinghouse iGen5000DF could be an excellent choice, offering one of the longest run times among units in its power category, reaching around 15 hours.

 Price comparison